blatant-trapdoor/Chisels-and-Bits-2/README.md

 This mod is currently in very early alpha phases.
 This means that here is currently no support for any other mods, including optifine.
 You can always report issues that you're having but compatbility with other mods is currently not the focus.

+Note: The current textures for the paintbrush and palette aren't that pretty and I'd like to replace them.
+If anyone'd like to make some pretty textures that fit the original mod I'd love to use them.

 <br/>
 <br/>